2023 Best Value Music Master's Degree Schools in Missouri

 Best Missouri Schools for Affordable Quality for a Master's in Music

-Our analysis found Missouri State University - Springfield to be the best value school for music students who want to pursue a master’s degree in Missouri.
-Located in the city of Springfield, Missouri State is a public school with a fairly large student population.
+Our 2023 rankings named Missouri State University - Springfield the best value school in Missouri for music students working on their master’s degree.
+Located in the medium-sized city of Springfield, Missouri State is a public college with a fairly large student population.

 Missouri State graduate students pay an average of $6,858 in in-state tuition and fees each year.

-Full Music at Missouri State University - Springfield Report
+Read full report on Music at Missouri State University - Springfield

 In-state tuition fees for graduate students at Truman State are $9,924 per year.